jtljac/fakeTec_pcb/README.md

   - Changed labels to my preferred naming scheme
 - Setup netclasses
 - Shifted pads `P1.01`, `P1.02`, and `P1.07` to where I'm pretty sure they're supposed to be
+  - I also added two sets as the NRF ProMicro and the Nice!Nano appear to have them in different places.
 - Removed jumper for BMS
   - I will always install a BMS
 - Removed jumper for GPS/FET1 Drain to FET1